 GOOSE PASTRAMI RECIPES

-This goose pastrami is our favorite smoked goose recipe that lets you slice the breasts thin.
+This goose pastrami is our favorite smoked Canada goose recipe that lets you slice the breasts thin.
 And sliced thin on a sandwich, goose pastrami is God’s gift.
 You can also check out my Goose Pastrami Egg Roll recipe.
 If you have ever had Irish Egg Rolls at an Irish Pub, you will absolutely love these.

 This recipe calls for using the goose breast (rib eye in the sky), but if you are looking for great ways to use those goose legs and thighs, check out all the great goose and duck recipe ideas I have available.